govuk-one-login/ipv-stubs/README.md

 # Digital Identity IPV Stubs
 `di-ipv-stubs`

-This the home for application stubs used be the Identity Proofing and Verification (IPV) system within the GDS digital identity platform, GOV.UK Sign In.
+This is the home for application stubs used be the Identity Proofing and Verification (IPV) system within the GDS digital identity platform, GOV.UK Sign In.

 ## Orchestrator Stub
 `di-ipv-orchestrator-stub` [/di-ipv-orchestrator-stub](/di-ipv-orchestrator-stub)